 13. Favourite genre of music?

 I like silence.
-I can work and draw for hours in silent.
-In my playlists you can find singers and bands as: Gnarls Barkley, Ray Charles, Muse…..
+I can work and draw for hours in silence.
+In my playlists, you can find singers and bands as: Gnarls Barkley, Ray Charles, Muse…..

 14. What are your hobbies?